-B. LAWFUL (EXCUSED) ABSENCES
+C. LAWFUL (EXCUSED) ABSENCES

 Parents and guardians are requested to contact school officials immediately when unanticipated absences occur.
-When a student must miss school, an explanation of the absence must be communicated, by any method reasonably designed to achieve notice (e.g., written note or email) to the student's teacher or attendance office official as soon as possible and within three days of the student's returning.
-Absences due to extended illnesses may also require a statement from a physician.
+When a student must miss school, an explanation of the absence must be communicated, by any method reasonably designed to achieve notice (e.g. written note or email) to the student's teacher or attendance office official as soon as possible and within three days of the student's return.
+Absences due to extended illnesses may also require a statement from a health care practitioner.